 Creation of EPTA-BELGIUM W-B

-On purpose of late Prof. Sebastian BENDA, Hon.
+On a suggestion of late Prof. Sebastian BENDA, Hon.
 President of EPTA-Austria, Carola Grindea agreed to create EPTA-BELGIUM Wallonie-Bruxelles in 1990 with Diane Andersen as president, Jean-Luc Balthazar, treasurer and Carlo Giannone, secretary.

 The first important and successful international conference was held in 1992 in Namur Theater with great names like Carola Grindea, Edith Picht-Axenfeld, Jacques Chapuis, Frédéric Gevers, closing the conference with a memorable recital by late Lev Vlassenko.